 - Blue-crowned Manakin

 The scientific name of the (almost certainly paraphyletic but not-yet-split) Common Bush-Tanager changes from Chlorospingus ophthalmicus to Chlorospingus flavopectus.

 A change in genus name for Yellow-crowned Night-Heron from Nyctanassa to Nyctherodius.

 Split of American Thalasseus acuflavidus (Cabot’s Tern) from Sandwich Tern.

 Split of Guatemalan Pygmy-Owl (Glaucidium cobanense) from Northern Pygmy-Owl.

 Split of Velasquez’s Woodpecker (Melanerpes santacruzi) from Golden-fronted Woodpecker.

 Split of Myiarchus flavidior (Ridgway’s Flycatcher) from Nutting’s Flycatcher.
-Ridgway’s lives on the Soconusco Plain, on the Pacific slope of Chiapas, Mexico’s southermost state.
-Its range may be similar to that of Giant Wren.
+Ridgway’s lives in seasonally wet habitats on the Pacific slope of Middle America from Chiapas to Costa Rica.

 Further splitting of Canada Goose.

 Lump of the three American-breeding rosy-finches into American Rosy-Finch (L. tephrocotis).